-To serve and support Canadian men and women in uniformed service who run to danger and veterans of all ages and their families by creating a forum that connects organizations serving these groups, both locally and across Canada, and allows them to share ideas and resources in ways that improve the well-being of those that they serve.
+To serve and support Canadians in uniformed service who run to danger and veterans of all ages and their families by creating a forum that connects organizations serving these groups, both locally and across Canada, and allows them to share ideas and resources in ways that improve the well-being of those that they serve.

 To inform Respect Forum Governance Committee members of their roles and responsibilities.